🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 I don't know what I gave him in that emergency food kit.

-There was all kinds of energy in the wall.
+There was all kinds of energy in there.

 Well, listen, AOC had, I think, one of the most Kamala Harris-esque responses that I've ever heard her say, and that's saying something.